helsingkrona/evoteonhb/README.md

 # E-vote
-E-vote - Your digital voting system
+E-vote - Your digital voting system - Systemet är anpasat av Georg Hanö Ivarsson för att passa nationsmöten på Helsingkrona.

 E-vote is a voting system designed to be used for meetings with a limited number of people.
 For example with different kind of associations or communities.
 E-vote guarantees the anonymity of every voter and gives easy control of every voting session by using personal and temporary codes that every voter has to identify him- or herself with.
 Temporary codes makes sure nobody not at the meeting can vote.